Code-Institute-Submissions/vegan-project/README.md

 Design

 ## Coloristic
-Main colour of whole project is green, Project is full of nature pictures thats why i think this colour will give them responsive design.
+The website's background color is green.
+Since there are many pictures of nature, I think this color will make a cohersive design.
-Many boxes are having different picture background.
+Many text boxes have different images as a background.
-You will see here many easy and interesting ideas how to prepare content as navigation bars ,contact page ,different way to use imigies in design program as Css .
+In addition, I wanted the social media icons keep their original colors in order to make them easy to recognize.
+Therefore, Facebook is dark blue; Instagram, pink; Twitter, light blue and Youtube, red.

 ## Features

-In the project you will see 4 sections:
+The website will consist of 4 sections:
 * Home
 * About
 * Activism
 * Contact

+The navigation menu bar includes (from left to right) a Home, About, Activism and Contact section.
-Every section has disigned the same navigation menu bar what contain (from the left side) Home ,About, Activism , Contact Page positioned whole time on the top of page even while scrolling down.
-Another navigation bar on the right side with social media navigated to Facebook, Instagram, Tweeter and Youtube.
+As the menu bar is not static, it moves along in every section, so it is visible the whole time, even while scrolling down.
+There is another navigation bar on the left side with the social media links to Facebook, Instagram, Twitter and Youtube.
-Everyone has different background colour with similar design and the same icon,hover colour.
+Each one of them have a different background color with a similar design but different icon.

-Icons are white with blue hover effect while cursor is pointing on it.
+Icons are white with a blue hover effect when the cursor is pointing on them.
-All of them having they own icons and colour resembling to navigated website.
-Facebook is dark blue; Instagram, pink; Twitter, light blue and Youtube, red.

-Under the Menu bar positioned is title Vegan for the Voiclees with logo, Each time on the different background.
+The title ( ``Vegan for the Voiclees´´) and the logo, move along as the menu bar on every section, each time with a different background.

-As i put social media bar on the left side of the page as footer i wrote simple question to visitors with navigation button to contact page.
-For me it make sens.
+As I put the social media bar on the left side of the page as footer, the visitors are asked for their feedback next to a navigation button that leads to the contact section.

 1. Home :
-Page is started as everyone with menu bar on the top and social bar on left side.
+I kept this section simple by setting a moving menu bar on the very top and the social media links on left side.
-Under the Menu bar i positioned the imige-background with switzerland´s nature and two cows .
+Under the Menu bar, I chose a picture of two cows in a green valley as a backgroud.

-On the picture i introduced main hero of the website in order to start his sory under that.
+The next picture shows the main creator of the project in order to add a short text introducing him below.

-I wrote three storys ,how he became a vegan under the background with the cows.
-* First story is about his first vegan diet´s when he started.
+This narrative, started on top of the cows picture background and continued right under other three pictures, covers three parts:
+* First, when he became a vegan and what his diet was like back then.
-* Second story is about his research after became vegan.
+* Next, there is a mention to his research about this movement.
-* Third it´s actually start the activist group idea.
+* And finally, the idea to start the activist group and the website.

 2. About Us

-Title and logo are located on the green background under menu bar and right side from the social media bar.
+The title and the logo are located right under menu bar.
-Next content what i decided to add its introdution two persons from activism group in the separate boxes, one of them is young lady and second is young gentelman.
-To introdution i used one picture each with short introdution text on the white box .
+Next, I added two pictures and an introdution text of these group memebers in separate white boxes, both on the right of each picture.

-Under them i set the video with motivation speach from old and smart gentelman Philip Wollen .
+Under that, I putplaced the motivational speech video by Philip Wollen .

-On the light background after the video I shall position introdution of the whole Activism group with their thoughts what they should do.

-Whole page i will finish by pictures of all kind with short slogans.
+After the video, the is a white background text box about the origin of the group as if written by the members themselves.
+The rest of the section is made up by pictures of the remaining group members and their reason to go vegan on top of each picture.

 3. Activism

-On the background picture full of activists i state the Title.
+On the background picture full of activists I stated the Title.
 We can find there also short text on the middle of picture on the white background.
 I located under this four picture on the green background with text animation.
 Suffering duck picture is first ,when cursor is on ,text show on and show of when cursor is not on the box.